Let’s find out how you can keep your production reliable with the help of Chaos Engineering tools.

 It has a chaos Operator and the CRDs (CustomResourceDefinitions) around that, allowing plug-and-play capability.
 It’s all about putting your chaos logic into a docker image, throwing it into a litmus framework, and getting them orchestrated using the CRDs.

 Gremlin helps engineers build more resilient software.
-It provides a platform to run chaos engineering experiments in a safe, secure, and straightforward way.
+It provides a platform to run chaos engineering experiments safely, securely, and straightforwardly.

 You can thoughtfully inject failure into hosts or containers with gremlin regardless of where they are, whether that’s the public cloud or your own data center.